MissionCriticalCloud/cosmic-checkstyle/README.md

       </plugin>
 ```

+# Proof of Concept

+There is a PoC available, which mkes use of the Checkstyle project.
+It can be found here: [Checkstyle Test](https://github.com/MissionCriticalCloud/academy/tree/master/checkstyle-test)

 # Importing Eclipse specific settings

 The Checkstyle project also contains Eclipse specific configuration files for Fromatter, Clean-up and Organise Import actions.
 The xml files can be found under the following directory: